-Phnom Penh is also one of few capital cities in the world where you can purchase property for below US$1,000 per square meter.
-My strong belief is that property values in Cambodia will only increase from here.
+Phnom Penh is also one of few capitals in the world where you can purchase property for below US$1,000 per square meter.
+Our strong belief is that property values in Cambodia will only increase from here.

-Just be careful if you’re buying frontier market real estate though.
+Just be careful if you’re buying frontier market real estate.
 Because it’s often challenging and labor intensive.

-Investing in Cambodia (or any frontier market for that matter) is difficult.
+To summarize: investing in Cambodia (or any foreign country for that matter) is difficult.
 Nonetheless, barriers to entry are sometimes a good thing if you’re willing to break them down.